devMEremenko/XcodeBenchmark/ReadMe.md

 - Download and install [Xcode](https://apps.apple.com/us/app/xcode/id497799835).
 - Open Xcode and install `additional tools` (Xcode should suggest it automatically).
-- Perform `defaults write com.apple.dt.Xcode ShowBuildOperationDuration YES` in `Terminal` to show build time in the Xcode progress bar.
-- Download and unarchive [XcodeBenchmark](https://github.com/devMEremenko/XcodeBenchmark/archive/master.zip) project.
+- [Download](https://github.com/devMEremenko/XcodeBenchmark/archive/master.zip) and unarchive XcodeBenchmark project.
+- Change permissions of `benchmark.sh` to allow running in `Terminal`
+    - Drag & drop `XcodeBenchmark` folder to `Terminal` app
+    - Run `chmod 777 benchmark.sh` in Terminal

 ## Before each test

-1. Select `XcodeBenchmark` -> `Generic iOS Device` in the top left corner.
-2. Close `XcodeBenchmark.xcworkspace` project.
-2. Remove the `DerivedData` folder, by selecting Finder, pressing `Shift + Command + G` and paste in the path: `~/Library/Developer/Xcode`, select the `DerivedData` folder and delete it.
-3. Disconnect a network cable and turn off WiFi.
+1. Disconnect a network cable and turn off WiFi.
-4. Make sure to disable all software running at startup: `System Preferences` -> `Users and Groups` -> `User` -> `Login Items` and empty the list.
+2. Make sure to disable all software running at startup
+    - Go to `System Preferences` -> `Users and Groups` -> `User` -> `Login Items`.
+    - Empty the list.
+3. Update `Energy Saver` settings
+	- Go to `System Preferences` -> `Energy Saver` -> `Turn display off`  and set 15 min.
-5. Reboot and cool down your Mac.
+3. Reboot and cool down your Mac.
-6. Connect to the power adapter if you use MacBook.
+4. Connect to the power adapter if you use MacBook.

 ## Running a test

-1. Open `XcodeBenchmark.xcworkspace` (please do not confuse with `xcproject`).
-2. Press `Command B` to start compilation.

-**Important: Start compilation as quickly as possible once you opened a project**
+1. Drag & drop `XcodeBenchmark` folder to `Terminal` app.
+2. Run `sh benchmark.sh` in `Terminal`.
+3. When `XcodeBenchmark` is complited you will see [this information](img/contribution-example.png).
+4. Upload your results, see [Contribution](https://github.com/devMEremenko/XcodeBenchmark#contribution) section.

 ## FAQ

 **Q: What's inside?**

-The framework that incudes **42** popular CocoaPods libraries and **70+** dependencies in total.
+A framework that includes **42** popular CocoaPods libraries and **70+** dependencies in total.

 | Language      | files | blank  | comment | code   |
 |---------------|-------|--------|---------|--------|